 The second layer is for isolation

-The insulation layer is carried over the functional underwear, absorbs moisture from the first layer and provides insulation.
-Although it is called the second layer, it can consist of several layers, like two thin fleece sweater on top of each other.
+The insulation layer is carried over the functional underwear, absorbs moisture from the first layer, and provides insulation.
+Although it is called the second layer, it can consist of several layers, like two thin fleece sweaters on top of each other.

 The second layer is not really windproof and must not be waterproof or water repellent.
 That would block the transfer of water vapor to the next layer and lead to build-up moisture.
 You would feel like you are in a sauna.